 Thin skin also occurs due to fat loss in the hypodermis.
 As you age, the more fat you lose in the hypodermis.
 Significant weight loss can also cause a decrease in the amount of fat in this layer of skin.
 This is problematic because as you lose volume, everything begins to slide down due to gravity.
 Over time, you’ll notice the development of sagging, thin skin.
 This not only looks unappealing, but can also result in injuries.
 Fatty tissue under your skin is important, as it acts as a buffer between the hard objects you come in contact with every day.
 Without this much-needed cushion, bumping up against a table may cause your skin to bruise or tear more easily.

 Genetic factors also contribute to the development of thin skin.
 If your parents had thin skin, then you are more likely to have it.
 Even though you can’t do anything about the traits you inherit from your parents, you can still treat thin, fragile skin.

 Treatment for thin skin and easy bruising depends on the area of the body where you have thin, fragile skin.
 The main areas are under the eyes, arms, and hands.
 Below we have specific treatment recommendations for each of these areas.

 Thin skin under eyes

 Thin skin under eyes is best treated with topical skin care products that protect and regenerate the skin.
 For instance, antioxidants like vitamin C and vitamin A (retinol) protect against collagen degradation while also stimulating collagen production.
 In addition, a broad spectrum SPF 30 sunscreen can be used to protect against further collagen degradation.
 You should also use ingredients that regenerate the skin and stimulate cell renewal.
-Examples include stem cells, epidermal growth factors, alpha hydroxy acids, and peptides.
+Examples include epidermal growth factors, alpha hydroxy acids, and peptides.